Dressing Your Baby with a Fever at Night: Dos and Don’ts

 All in all:

-You should know that baby fever is the body’s way of fighting infections and is not always harmful
+You should know that baby fever is the body’s way of fighting infections and is not always harmful.

 In addition, your baby’s dressing and other factors matter when treating a fever.